bcgov/digital-trust-toolkit/docs/governance/justice/court-services-branch/governance.md

 ## 2.5.
 Business Requirements

 ## 2.5.1.
 Establishment of Connection
-1. The CSB Administrator MUST conduct a meeting (online or in-person) with the Contractor to verify identity of the Contractor and their association to the contract.
+1. The CSB Administrator MUST conduct a meeting (online or in-person) with the Contractor to verify the identity of the Contractor and their association to the contract.
 1. The CSB Administrator MUST select the user in the User Management screen of the Access to Audio (A2A) application to display the connect button for connecting to the Contractor's [BC Wallet](https://www2.gov.bc.ca/gov/content/governments/government-id/bc-wallet).
 1. The CSB Administrator WILL present the screen with the QR code (if online, via screen sharing) for the Contractor to scan the QR code with their BC Wallet App.
 1. The Contractor MUST accept the connection request from "BC Court Services" in the BC Wallet App.
 (If successful, the CSB Administrator can stop screen sharing at this point.)